ai2cm/fv3net/workflows/argo/README.md

     --name <name>
 ```

-You can also use submit by supplying a file containing the parameters, e.g.
+You can also use submit by supplying a file containing the parameters with the `--parameter-file` or `-f` flag, e.g.
 ```
 argo submit --from workflowtemplate/train-diags-prog --parameter-file config.json
 ```